SAP-archive/data-intelligence-codejam-exercises/exercise/chat/readme.md

 ### Run the graph
 Save and run the graph.

-Open UI of the Histogram Plotter operator.
-As you (and others are typing) in the terminal you should see as well the histogram of the sentiment updated.
+**Open UI** of the Histogram Plotter operator.
+As you (and others are typing) in the terminal's UI the histogram of the chat's sentiment is updated.

 ## Summary
 This is the end of the scenario, where you built a graph to learn about: